ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 ```
 {

-    "name": "tdb_external",
+    "name": "storage_tdb_external",
     "config": {
         "rbp_internal_size": {
-            "help": "If not defined default size is 4K*#enteries/32",
+            "help": "Default is the size of the 2 last sectors of internal flash",
-            "value": "NULL"
+            "value": "0"
         },
-        "rbp_number_of_entries": {
-            "help": "If not defined default is 64",
-            "value": "64"
-        },
         "internal_base_address": {
-            "help": "If not defined the default is the first sector after the application code ends.",
+            "help": "If default, the base address is set to the first sector after the application code ends.",
-            "value": "NULL"
+            "value": "0"
         },
         "blockdevice": {
-            "help": "Options are default, SPIF, DATAFASH, QSPIF or SD",
+            "help": "Options are default, SPIF, DATAFASH, QSPIF, SD or other.
+If default the block device will be chosen by the defined component.
+If other, override get_other_blockdevice() to support block device out of Mbed OS tree.",
-            "value": "NULL"
+            "value": "default"
         },
         "external_size": {
-            "help": "Size of the external block device",
+            "help": "Size in bytes of the external block device, if default the maximum size available is used.",
-            "value": "NULL"
+            "value": "0"
         },
         "external_base_address": {
-            "help": "If not defined the default is from address 0",
+            "help": "The default will set start address to address 0",
-            "value": "NULL"
+            "value": "0"
         }
     }
 }